Dian2608/didu/README.md

 <br> - `convert_date_columns` <br> - `plotting` <br> - `read_csv_tibble`
 <br> - `save_rds_csv` <br>

-The package also consists of 2 datasets named `dengue_data` and `flu_data`.
+The package also consists of 2 datasets named `tidy_dengue` and `dengue_flu`.
 These datasets will help with a quick start and introduction to the functions in the didu package.

 ## Installation